Codecademy/docs/content/cpp/concepts/math-functions/terms/remainder/remainder.md

 ---
 Title: 'remainder()'
-Description: 'Returns the floating-point remainder of numerator/denominator (rounded to the nearest number)'
+Description: 'Returns the floating-point remainder of numerator/denominator (rounded to the nearest number).'
 Subjects:
   - 'Computer Science'
 Tags: